Chevrolet Trax (concept car): Features

 General Motors emphasizes that the Trax, Groove and Beat were created by its design studios in South Korea, a hotbed of minicar design and home to Daewoo, which supplies the Aveo and would furnish the Trax, too.
 Trax is a tall four-door wagon with a 1.0-liter three-cylinder engine.
 It looks like a micro SUV, which Chevy thinks will enhance its sporty-lifestyle appeal.
 In fact, Chevy says Trax aims at "active urban city dwellers who like to go off-road on the weekends."
 To that end, Trax could offer both front- and all-wheel drive, though it doesn't have elevated ground clearance.

 Showcase

 The Trax, Groove and Beat were showcased to provide a vision for future designs in the GM subcompact segment.
 These three concepts were voted on after their introduction on the website www.vote4chevrolet.com.
 In the end, both the Trax and Groove lost to the Beat, which is slated for production.

-In media
+In popular culture

 The Chevrolet Trax was used as the vehicle mode for Mudflap in the 2009 film Transformers: Revenge of the Fallen.